 Yes, you read that right.
 Unfortunately, “phantom employees” are alive and well in our modern workplace.
 These individuals are people who either genuinely exist on paper only and are being paid “under the table” or who are deceased.
 Sadly, in cases where such errors are intentional, it’s not uncommon for those in positions of power or who are responsible for managing the payroll to be involved in this flavor of fraud.

 More than half (58.1 percent) of the US workforce is paid according to the number of hours or days they work.
+The vast majority of the US workforce, which is estimated to be around 161.86 million people, is paid based on the number of hours or days they work.
 Padding of hours happens when somebody misrepresents or overstates the amount of time they’ve been on the job.
-Legacy timekeeping mechanisms such as manual employee time clocks often fall short of preventing this type of payroll fraud.
+Legacy timekeeping mechanisms such as manual employee time clocks and time-stamping machines often fall short of avoiding this type of payroll fraud.

 Remote working arrangements where people are allowed to perform their jobs from home can also result in the padding of hours creeping in.